jonas208/GradValley.jl/docs/src/index.md

 GradValley.jl's "backend" is written "human-friendly".
 So if you're looking into how exactly such deep learning algorithms work, looking at the [source code](https://github.com/jonas208/GradValley.jl/tree/main/src) could also be a good learning resource.
 See [Learning](@ref) for further information.
 To get started, see [Installation](@ref) and [Getting Started](@ref).
 After that, you could look at the [Tutorials and Examples](@ref) section.

+!!! note
+    This software package and its documentation are in an early stage of development and are therefore still a beta version.

 ## About
 A while ago I started looking into machine learning.
 The topic fascinated me from the beginning, so I wanted to gain a deeper understanding of the way such models work.
 In my opinion, the best way to do this is to write your own small software package for machine learning and not just blindly use one of the big, established frameworks such as PyTorch or TensorFlow.
 The Julia programming language was my choice because of its popularity in academia and its very good performance compared to pure Python, which is after all very popular in the world of artificial intelligence.
 The product of this work is this module called GradValley.jl with which various current neural networks (e.g. CNNs) can be implemented easily and intuitively.